What does GIRFEC mean for me?

 To read more about GIRFEC follow this link to the Scottish Government GIRFEC website.

-In North Lanarkshire agencies have come together under GIRFEC and have agreed on a single pathway for planning and support.
+In North Lanarkshire agencies have come together under GIRFEC and have agreed on a single pathway for planning and support for school age children and young people.
 The pathway supports agencies to work together to assess, plan and assist children, young people and their families to develop their wellbeing.

 The pathway enables agencies across education, health and social work to use the Core Components of GIRFEC to ensure the most timely and proportionate support is available to children, young people and their families.
 The Children and Young People’s Pathway for Planning and Support encompasses three levels of GIRFEC; Universal, Additional and Intensive Intervention which are reflected within a Model of Staged Intervention.